0xSR42/notes/notes-on-governance.markdown

-One way to model the world is to see it as a psychological machine, where information is entering and leaving minds (and bodies) and making these beings undertake some cause (karma) or effect (phala) to change things around them.
+One way to model the world is to see it as a psychological machine, where information is entering and leaving minds (and bodies) and making these beings undertake some cause (karma) or effect (phala) to bring real world change.
 If you know what others are thinking, you can predict future to some degree.
 Reincarnation is a future being continuing the work of a deceased one.
 Law of Karma is more general than tit-for-tat and entails a Karmic cycle.
 (Psychology, Gita)